avinash-chouhan/seg-mentor/README.md

 - [Previous, similar and future work](#previous-and-similar-work)

 ## WELCOME!
-**to tf-slim-based flexible semantic segmentation framework**, brought to you by the jovial HailoTech ML team.
+to **tf-slim-based flexible semantic segmentation framework**,
+<br>brought to you by the jovial HailoTech ML team.
  (and some giants on whose shoulders we stand, e.g. [[Pakhomov](http://warmspringwinds.github.io/about/)], see full *[Credits](#previous-and-similar-work)* below)

 We embrace Tensorflow and specifically tf-slim API and classification nets implementation,